-Article 51 - The day-to-day rights management operations, in accordance with, and within the limits of, the authority granted by the members, will be performed by a professional body organized in departments, including, but not limited to, the following employees and service providing contractors:
+Article 51 - In accordance with and within the limits of the authority granted by the members, the day-to-day rights management operations will be performed by a professional body organized into departments, including, but not limited to, the following employees and service-providing contractors:

-Paragraph 1 – The departments mentioned above shall operate in accordance with guidelines prepared internally, subject to the best practices of each sector.
+Paragraph 1 – The departments mentioned above shall operate in accordance with guidelines prepared internally, designed to observe best practices in each sector.

-Paragraph 2 – The way mutual relationship among the departments will follow an organization chart, approved by the Board of Directors, which will remain at the members’ disposal on the association’s website.
+Paragraph 2 – Interdepartmental relationships will operate according to an organigramme approved by the Board of Directors, which will remain at the members’ disposal on the association’s website.

-Article 52 - The Association shall have a Legal Department comprising lawyers, technicians, and copyright experts, in order to outline its legal orientation, with respect to both domestic and global legislation.
+Article 52 - The Association shall have a Legal Department comprising lawyers, technicians, and copyright experts, in order to outline its legal guidelines, with respect to both domestic and global legislation.

 Paragraph 1 – The Legal Department shall report directly to the Board of Directors, attending any deliberative meeting, however with no voting rights.

-Paragraph 2 – The Legal Department may be external and the chief counsel is not required to have an employment relation with the association.
+Paragraph 2 – The Legal Department may be external to the Association and the chief counsel is not required to be directly employed by the Association.

 Article 53 - The Legal Department shall:

-Article 54 - The activities of the Legal Department will be coordinated by a counsel to be appointed by the Board of Directors, and reported on a monthly basis at the collegiate meetings.
+Article 54 - The activities of the Legal Department will be coordinated by a counsel to be appointed by the Board of Directors and reported on at meetings on a monthly basis.

-Sole Paragraph – The internal, accounting, and financial procedures will be determined in dedicated manuals, prepared based on practices that are reviewed and verified upon independent, external audit.
-Such manuals may be revised from time to time, by an external auditing firm, in order to conform itself with the best practices and the applicable legislation.
+Sole Paragraph – The internal, accounting, and financial procedures will be determined in specific manuals, prepared based on practices that are reviewed by independent, external audit.
+Such manuals may be revised from time to time, by an external auditing firm, in order to remain in keeping with best practices and the applicable legislation.

-Article 56 - The Internal Regulation may provide on the way the accounting books and financial documentation of the Company must be kept, and also on the presentation of monthly accounts to the Board of Directors and to the Audit Committee.
+Article 56 - The Internal Regulation may define the way the Association’s accounting books and financial documentation are to be maintained, and also on the manner of presenting monthly accounts to the Board of Directors and the Audit Committee.

-Article 57 - The Association shall keep in its list of members the names of the deceased members, and continue to defend their rights.
+Article 57 - The Association shall keep in its list of members the names of all deceased members and continue to defend their rights.

-Article 58 - In order to transfer or cancel the authority granted to Association, a member shall notify the member's decision in advance, as determined in paragraph 2 of Article 97, of Law 9.610/98, as well as subject to the terms of Law 12.853/2013.
+Article 58 - In order to transfer or cancel the authority granted to the Association, members should notify their decision in advance and in writing, as determined in Paragraph 2, Article 97 of Law 9.610/98, as well as in accordance with the terms of Law 12.853/2013.

-Article 59 – The regulation, bylaws, and internal rules of the association intended to govern the provisions of the present Bylaws, or fill occasional voids hereof, are prepared and approved by the Board of Directors.
+Article 59 – The regulation, bylaws, and internal rules of the Association intended to govern the provisions of these Bylaws, or to fill occasional voids hereof, are prepared and approved by the Board of Directors.

-Article 60 – Any cases omitted in the present Bylaws will be decided by the Board of Directors.
+Article 60 – Any cases omitted in these Bylaws will be decided by the Board of Directors.

-Article 61 - The present Bylaws may only be reformed after six (6) months from its effective date and in order to be changed, an Extraordinary General Meeting must be convened and held specifically for this purpose, as provided in Article 23 et seq. of the present Bylaws.
+Article 61 - The present Bylaws may only be amended after six (6) months from the date they come into force, and in order to be altered, an Extraordinary General Meeting must be convened and held specifically for this purpose, as specified in Article 23 et seq. of these Bylaws.

-Article 62 - The Assets of the Association include movable and immovable property, and securities, subject to authorization of the General Meeting in case of sale, disposal of, or any action that encumbers such immovable property or real estate.
+Article 62 - The assets of the Association include movable and immovable property and securities, subject to authorization of the General Meeting in case of the sale, disposal of, or any action that encumbers such immovable property or real estate.

 Article 63 - The dissolution of the Association may only occur through an Extraordinary General Meeting specifically convened for this purpose by the majority of the members of the Executive Board or by the absolute majority of members.

-Sole Paragraph - The Extraordinary General Meeting referred to in this Article will be convened two times as provided hereunder, the first thirty (30) days before the second, and the minimum quorum required is the absolute majority of the association members.
+Sole Paragraph - The Extraordinary General Meeting referred to in this Article will be convened twice as provided hereunder, the first meeting held thirty (30) days before the second, and the minimum quorum required is the absolute majority of affiliated members.

 Article 64 - In case the assets are sold, in whole or in part, the interest of the members in the revenue of such a transaction will be proportional to the economic votes held by the members, upon update of the 1973 existing list, with the enactment of Law 5.988, of 1973.

-Paragraph 1 - The list of economic votes mentioned in the main section of this article does not include those that have been otherwise subject to a transaction with the Association, save upon request of the party, no later than six (6) months counted from the date such Bylaws reform is approved, the Association is reimbursed, including interest and adjust for inflation, for the amount based on which the votes were transacted.
+Paragraph 1 - The list of economic votes mentioned in the main section of this article does not include those that have been otherwise subject to a transaction with the Association, save upon request of the interested party, no later than six (6) months from the date such amendments to the Bylaws are approved, and the Association is reimbursed, including interest and adjustment for inflation, for the amount based on which the votes were transacted.

-Paragraph 2 - The votes settled due to the death of a member will not be reintegrated, under any circumstance, to the list mentioned in the previous paragraph.
+Paragraph 2 - The votes settled due to the death of a member will not be reintegrated, under any circumstances, to the list mentioned in the previous paragraph.

-Article 65 - The present Bylaws reflects the amendments to Law no. 9.610/98 established by Law no. 12.853/13.
-In case said law is declared unconstitutional, in whole or in part, by the Federal Supreme Court, or in case it is eventually revoked by another rule, the changes that are inconsistent with this Bylaws will be duly received and the changes made by the General Meeting.
+Article 66 - These Bylaws reflect the amendments to Law 9.610/98 established by Law 12.853/13.
+In case said law is declared unconstitutional, in whole or in part, by the Federal Supreme Court, or in case it is eventually revoked by another rule, the changes that are inconsistent with these Bylaws will be duly received and the changes made by the General Meeting.

-Article 66 – The present Bylaws, approved by the Extraordinary General Meeting held on February 10, 2014, supersedes and replaces the previous Bylaws, and will govern the Association activities, commencing on the date it is registered in the Notary Office of Legal Entities and published in the Official Gazette of the State of Rio de Janeiro.
+Article 67 – These Bylaws, approved by the Extraordinary General Meeting held on May 18, 2018, supersede and replace the previous Bylaws, and will govern the Association’s activities, commencing on the date it is registered in the Notary Office of Legal Entities and published in the Official Gazette of the State of Rio de Janeiro.